Guide to reinstalling Windows

 Repair install (or startup repair) Vs. Full reinstallation

-Windows users can perform what is known as a repair installation (or confusingly, an upgrade installation in Windows Vista and Windows 7).
+Windows Xp, Vista and 7 users can perform what is known as a repair installation (or confusingly, an upgrade installation in Windows Vista and Windows 7).
 By using the original Windows CD/DVD, this process attempts to overwrite the current system files with the ones from the disc, thus repairing any files that may have become corrupted without destroying other data on your machine.
 In practise, this procedure often fails to produce the expected results, but it is certainly worth trying.
 We cover how to do a repair installation for Windows XP in this tutorial, for Windows Vista in this tutorial and Windows 7 in this tutorial.

 Windows Vista and Windows 7 users can also perform a “Startup Repair”.
 Startup Repair is normally only useful if you cannot start your operating system, it won’t fix other problems like the repair installation (sometimes) does.
 If you need to perform a startup repair, Vista users should check this video, whille Windows 7 users should check this video.

+If the above procedures fail, then you may need to perform a full reinstall instead.
 A full reinstallation will, of course, destroy any data currently on your hard drive, so make sure you have a backup of anything valuable before you begin.
 If Windows is so badly damaged that you cannot even start your computer, you may need to use a rescue CD from a product such as Acronis True Image.
 You can then backup all your data to an external hard drive and then access it later when Windows is running smoothly.

 Certain computer manufacturers have their own special procedures for reinstalling Windows.
 Dell, for example, often include a special hidden area on the computers hard drive that can be used for reinstalling Windows and resetting the PC to a factory fresh state.
 If this is the case, you should follow the instructions provided by your computer manufacturer.
-Hidden recovery areas on a hard drive are no use whatsoever in the event of a hard drive failure however, so make sure you have some kind of operating system recovery disc too.
+Hidden recovery areas on a hard drive are no use whatsoever in the event of a hard drive failure however, so make sure you have some kind of operating system recovery media too.

 One last thing before you start.
 Remember that even if you backup your entire hard drive, you will still need to reinstall and reconfigure any programs you wish to use.
 In almost all cases, this must be done by using the original discs or download files you used when you first installed the software.
 You cannot normally recover them from your backup.
 This is because the Windows Registry will be reset.
-For programs that require extensive configuration, such as e-mail clients like Outlook, Outlook Express or Thunderbird, you may wish to search for and use software designed specifically for backing up the program settings.
+For programs that require extensive configuration, such as e-mail clients like Outlook or Thunderbird, you may wish to search for and use software designed specifically for backing up the program settings.

 If you have read and understood all of the above, and you are ready to begin reinstalling Windows, here are our tutorials on completely reinstalling Windows:-